 The Law Offices of Jasmine Davaloo

 As you begin to consider ways to resolve your family law disputes with the other party, it is important to be aware of the various options available to you.
 Many parties think that litigating their case in court is their only option, or that it is their best option.
-However, for many, that is not the case.
+For some, that is not the case.
+However, even if both parties agree to participate in mediation, some people simply do not have the necessary legal knowledge to assert their rights or to push back on unreasonable demands by the other party.
+For others, the power dynamics may hinder their ability to advocate for themselves.

 If you and the other party decide to mediate your family law case, it is advisable to have an experienced advocate on your side to coach, consult or represent you during the mediation process.